Tropical North Queensland is one of the most enchanting regions in Australia, and Port Douglas is one of our favourite coastal towns in Australia.

 Four a sweeping view overlooking Four Mile Beach, head up to Flagstaff Hill Lookout.
 It’s an easy drive from the centre of town or you can walk up the hill.

 Probably best viewed at sunrise, it was still a little overcast on the morning Caz took a drive there but definitely worth the time.
+Hopefully you can catch this Port Douglas Beach on a gorgeous sunny day.

 5. Shop and eat on Macrossan Street